morganoleary/adventure-game/README.md

     - I used Slack and this [GitHub Doc](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/changing-a-commit-message) to try to amend the issue with "git rebase -i HEAD~n".
 This became increasingly confusing.
     - Tutor support was contacted and advised that -'Having an incorrect message is a much smaller problem than trying to change your commit.'- and everything should be working normally, but that Codeanywhere seemed to have a glitch as I wasn't able to save new updates and use the advised "git push --force" command.
 I was then told to create a new workspace and I was up and running again.
     - I was not able to rename the commit message and was advised to add a note to my README file.
+- While creating the exceptions throughout the story, depending on user input, I began using if/elif/else statements inside while True: loops.
+This was causing the 'else' statement to print indefinitely as the while loop did not have an end point.
+    - I implemented try and except statements within my while loops so that the loop could be exited.

 ## Testing